Smart Meters in Ireland: Is the upgrade worth it?

 Smart meters track your energy usage in near real-time.
 By sending automatic and accurate meter readings, you'll no longer need to worry about estimated bills.
 Read on to learn about the smart-meter rollout in Ireland and how to get one installed in your home.

 What is a smart meter?

-Smart meters can also be used to measure water consumption, but in this article we’ll be focusing on electricity applications.
-Newly installed gas meters in Ireland could be easily converted to gas meters in the future, but the present rollout is only of electricity smart meters.
+Smart meters can also be used to measure water consumption, but in this article, we’ll be focusing on electricity applications.
+Newly installed gas meters in Ireland could be easily converted to gas smart meters in the future, but the present rollout consists of only electricity smart meters.

 How do smart meters communicate with suppliers?